July 9, 2018

 c.
 Limit its voting members and officers to currently enrolled USC students;

 d.
-Refrain from discriminating in membership decisions, elections and all other matters on the basis of race, creed or religion, sex*, gender, gender identity, gender expression, sexual orientation, age, physical disability, medical condition, mental disability, marital status, pregnancy, veteran status, genetic information.
+Refrain from discriminating in membership decisions, elections and all other matters on the basis of race, color, national origin, ancestry, religion, sex*, gender, gender identity, gender expression, sexual orientation, age, physical disability, medical condition, mental disability, marital status, pregnancy, veteran status, genetic information.
 A statement to this effect should appear in the constitution of all recognized organizations.

 *Except those exempted from Title IX compliance.

 III.
 Recognition Process

 Recognition status runs for one academic year (August 1-July 31) regardless of when an application is approved.
-All student organizations must complete recognition paper through the online recognition portal, engageSC, annually.
+All student organizations must complete recognition paper through the online recognition portal, engageSC, on an annual basis.

 Organizations that do not complete the recognition renewal process by the specified time will lose all privileges.

 The name and email of the first person listed on the application will be made available to members of the USC community.
 This student will also receive official communications from Campus Activities and is expected to share any pertinent information with their organization.
 Only the organization’s email and website will be listed on the student organization website.

 Recognized student organizations are required to upload the following information to engageSC:

 - Complete membership profile and roster

 - Constitution ratified by the membership

 - Names and contact information of at least ten members (beginning Spring 2017)

-- Name and contact information of the full-time faculty/staff advisor
+- Name and contact information of the full-time faculty/staff adviser

 - Agreement to abide by all university policies

 - Proof of attendance by one officer at a mandatory meeting

 Religious organizations seeking recognition must complete the guidelines outlined on the Office of Religious Life website (orl.usc.edu/organizations/recognition/application/) prior to receiving university recognition.
-This must be uploaded to engageSC during the recognition process.
+This letter must be uploaded to engageSC during the recognition process.